Chenyt-Dev/coding/AAA_No_Categories.md

 * Know the idea but took some time to get it right.
 * No need to use sort function, just need to swap and reverse.

+### 32. Longest Valid Parentheses
+* Learned a smart way to use stack.
+The longest can be calculated while going through the string.
+* MULTIPLE